JMOdigital/JMOdigital.github.io/about/index.md

 current: about
 ---

-JMO Digital is a community of young clinicians across Australia with a shared interest in digital health, clinical informatics and health entrepreneurship.
+JMO Digital is a community of clinicians across Australia with a shared interest in digital health, clinical informatics and health entrepreneurship.
 We are passionate about bringing a *startup philosophy* to the hospital, and seeing technology revolutionise the experience of healthcare for both clinicians and patients.

 This group is open to JMOs, nurses, allied health professionals and technology professionals with a healthcare bent.